Loyola Wolf Pack: Sports sponsored

+^{1} – includes both indoor and outdoor.

 Baseball

 The baseball team represents Loyola University New Orleans.
 The school's team currently competes in the Southern States Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
 The team plays home games at 750-seat Segnette Field.
 Led by head coach Jeremy Kennedy, the Loyola Wolf Pack competed in its first NAIA World Series in 2025, winning its first-ever world series game against the University of British Columbia.

-Loyola has had five Major League Baseball Draft selections since the draft began in 1965.
+Loyola has had five Major League Baseball draft selections since the draft began in 1965.